mszczepanskigit/mszczepanskigit/README.md

 - 👋 Hi, I’m @mszczepanskigit
-- 👀 I’m interested in Math, Python, Testing, Physics and Science in general.
+- 👀 I’m interested in Math, *Python*, Testing, Physics and Science in general.
 - 🌱 I’m currently learning Testing (ISTQB and others), Python (Data Science with Pandas).
 - 💞️ I’m looking to collaborate on Python projects where my math and programming skills can help with many problems.
 - 📫 You can reach me here: